gandh99/Quizzically/README.md

 ```
 java -cp ~/.m2/repository/org/jasypt/jasypt/1.9.2/jasypt-1.9.2.jar org.jasypt.intf.cli.JasyptPBEStringEncryptionCLI input=”Topsecret@123" password=dev-env-secret algorithm=PBEWITHMD5ANDDES
 ```
 If the jasypt-1.9.2.jar executable is located somewhere else, fret not.
 Open your IDE and under the External Libraries folder locate the org.jasypt:jasypt:1.9.2 folder.
 Expand this folder, right click on the jasypt-1.9.2.jar file, and select "Directory Path".
 Use this directory path to execute the JAR file.
-For me, my JAR was located in /mnt/c/...
+For me, my JAR was located in /mnt/c/... .
+Use the encrypted output as the value in the application.yml file.
+Lastly, configure the Java VM as such: -Djasypt.encryptor.password=<secret>.

 ## Useful Links